Bio

 I’m a freelance writer, editor, copywriter and musician.
 I grew up in County Durham, before moving to Manchester in 2016.
 I now live in South London.

-Outside of writing, I try to make as much music as I can, as a singer, improviser and trombone player.
-As a composer, I’ve collaborated with members of London Sinfonietta and Red Note Ensemble, and my work has been performed by Devon Philharmonic Orchestra, Ludlow English Song Festival, Manchester Contemporary Youth Opera, No Dice Collective and The Vonnegut Collective.
+Outside of writing, I try to make as much music as I can.
+I sing, conduct, improvise, and play the trombone.
 I graduated from the University of Manchester with First Class (Hons) in Music in July 2019, receiving the Hargreaves Prize for Aesthetics.